nokinger/serverTest/source/crossdev/devhost.rst

 **Install a yocto SDK:**

 Depending on the device-type you are developing for there will be different SDKs.
-Get the debian package of the required SDK from Mr. Windisch, copy it to your harddisk and install it:
+Get the debian package of the required SDK, copy it to your harddisk and install it (e.g. the ``enterprise-sdk`` for the ``app-carrier-board``:

 .. code-block:: sh

-    $ sudo dpkg -i PATH-TO-SDK.deb
+    $ sudo dpkg -i sca-enterprise-image-app-carrier-board_amd64_2.1.1-1.0.0.deb